 - Streamlining communications to employees, particularly in delivering critical pandemic-related information

-- Boosting morale by prioritizing employee recognition in their company communications
+- Boosting morale by prioritizing employee recognition in their internal communications

 - Enhancing workplace safety with inline translations